 First things first, you must make a plan.
 Without a plan, you’re just going through the rest of the motions aimlessly.
 You might have a vague idea that you want to travel or that you’d like to spend a few months in Europe or perhaps fly to South America to learn Spanish.

-One big tip I can offer here, create a short list of your most wanted destinations.
-Make that list to have at least three places, maximum five.
+One big tip I can offer here, create a shortlist of your most wanted destinations.
+Make that list to have at least three places, a maximum of five.
 Once you have this set, think about the time of year you want to travel.

 Make a Budget

 Once you know where you want to go, you can start getting more detailed with your planning.
 Now it’s time to make a budget for the trip of your lifetime.
 When it’s about how to save money for travel, this is one of the most important aspects of the process.

 When you’re setting your budget, it is very important that you include every possible expense that you’ll need to be covered for your trip.
 Break everything down from flights and visas to rough allowances for hotels, hostels, tours, food and even drinks.

 Do not forget to include transportation.
 Surprisingly, this is a big one and plenty of people have shown up in a place only to have the extra expense of taxi, train, metro that they forgot to factor into their budget.

 Once you know how much you are actually going to need, you have a target and you have a tangible figure to strive for.
 I recommend going through this process for each one of the destinations that you are considering.